Recognized Employer Pilot

 Used versus available LMIA positions

-For example, if the LMIA has 5 total positions and 5 work permits have been issued, then the employer has met their labour needs in accordance with the approved LMIA.
-If they issued more work permits than the number of positions available, they would have exceeded the assessed labour need.
+For example, if an LMIA has 5 total positions and 5 work permits have been issued, then the employer has met their labour needs in accordance with the approved LMIA.
+If IRCC receives an application for a 6th work permit for this same LMIA, IRCC may refuse the application, as it would not meet the requirements of section 203 of the Immigration and Refugee Protection Regulations.

 Available positions under the Seasonal Agricultural Worker Program (SAWP)

-Special attention needs to be given to applications under the Seasonal Agricultural Worker Program (SAWP) due to the LMIA being unnamed.
-There is a greater risk of exceeding the number of positions assigned to the REP LMIA since there are no names attached to the available positions.
-For SAWP applications, the matching of LMIA spots or positions available with the number of workers is done at a later stage.
-This matching is done based on the number of LMIA positions and applications submitted, once the eligibility has been determined and the application is ready for approval.
+Special attention needs to be given to applications under the Seasonal Agricultural Worker Program (SAWP).
+For SAWP applications, matching is done internally based on the number of LMIA positions and work permit applications submitted, once the eligibility has been determined and the application is ready for approval.

 For SAWP applications, officers must consult the contract or job offer to determine which season the foreign national is applying to as a temporary foreign worker.
 Additionally, officers need to check which year of the REP LMIA the application is for.